Tabernanthine

 Tabernanthine is an alkaloid found in Tabernanthe iboga.
 It has been used in laboratory experiments to study how addiction affects the brain.
 Tabernanthine persistently reduced the self-administration of cocaine and morphine in rats.

 Pharmacology

 It is kappa opioid agonist (Ki = 0.15 μM) and NMDA receptor (Ki = 10.5 μM) antagonist.
-Compared to ibogaine, it binds weakly to σ1 and σ2 receptor.
+Compared to ibogaine, it binds weakly to σ1 and σ2 receptors.